KDE/kmime/README.md

 #### Line Breaks ####

-Each line in a MIME message has to end with a **CRLF**, which is a carriage return followed by a newline, which is the escape sequence`\\r\\n`.
+Each line in a MIME message has to end with a **CRLF**, which is a carriage return followed by a newline, which is the escape sequence `\\r\\n`.
 CR and LF may not appear in other places in a MIME message.
-Special care needs to be taken with encoded linebreaks in binary data, and with distinguishing soft and hard line breaks when converting between different content transfer encodings.
+Special care needs to be taken with encoded line breaks in binary data, and with distinguishing soft and hard line breaks when converting between different content transfer encodings.
 For more details, have a look at the RFCs.